-How Australia’s Climate Affects Re-Roofing
+How Australia’s Climate Influences Re-Roofing

-- Southern Australia (Victoria, South Australia, Tasmania) – Cooler temperatures with winter rainfall from June to August.
+- Southern Australia (Victoria, South Australia, Tasmania): Cooler temperatures with winter rainfall from June to August.

-- Eastern Australia (New South Wales, ACT) – Generally mild conditions but prone to summer storms.
+- Eastern Australia (New South Wales, ACT): Generally mild conditions but prone to summer storms.

-- Western Australia (Perth and surrounding areas) – Hot, dry summers and rainy winters.
+- Western Australia (Perth and surrounding areas): Hot, dry summers and rainy winters.

 Why Spring is Ideal